ngx-rocket/generator-ngx-rocket/generators/app/templates/docs/coding-guides/build-specific-configurations.md

         // ...
       }
       ```
-- If you have lots of environment variables, you can make a `.env` file in shell syntax, and use your particular
+- If you don't have lots of environment variables, you can avoid dotenv-cli and use your particular shell's method
-  shell's method to source it before running the ngx-rocket env tool (e.g. `source .env && npm env` in bourne-like
+  to expose the variables before running the ngx-rocket env tool.
-  shells or `env.bat; npm env` in windows).
-  * If you are and have a full-stack app in a monorepo, keep a separate `.env` file for server-side and client-side
-    config, and make sure `.env` files are .gitignore'd and that secrets never make it into client-side `.env` file.
-- Development server API proxy config can read runtime environment variables, so you can avoid having a superficial
-  dev-server configuration by taking advantage of them.
-- SSR works by building all the client bundles like normal, but then rendering them in real-time.
-So,
-  * the rest of your app from `main.server.ts` down has access to your build-time environment only, like your normal
-    client bundles
-  * but `server.ts` (the file configuring and running express) has access to your serve-time environment variables

 ## Introduction